Adult Neurology Residency (Florida)

 - Interdisciplinary collaboration throughout Mayo Clinic

-The Adult Neurology Residency at Mayo Clinic in Florida began in July 2002 and has received ACGME maximum accreditation every cycle since its inception.
+The Adult Neurology Residency at Mayo Clinic's campus in Florida began in July 2002 and has received maximum ACGME accreditation every cycle since its inception.
 Our residents have participated in numerous departmental, institutional, regional and national committees.
 As of June 30, 2012, the resident complement is four annually.